nroi/paracusia/README.md

 over environment variables, i.e., environment variables are used as fallback in case the application variables are not specified.
 Once the MPD credentials are configured, you may continue to start your application and control MPD.
-For instance, to play the first song in the current playlist:

 ## Usage